BoboTiG/python-mss/docs/source/usage.rst

 ^^^^^^^

 On GNU/Linux, the default display is taken from the :envvar:`DISPLAY` environment variable.
 You can instead specify which display to use (useful for distant screenshots via SSH) using the :keyword:`display` keyword::

-    with mss(display=":0.0") as sct:
-        ...

-A more specific example (only valid on GNU/Linux):

 .. literalinclude:: examples/linux_display_keyword.py
     :lines: 9-